 Holding a spoon, cutting up an apple or opening a jar can all be difficult tasks for those with Ulnar Deviation.
 Commonly caused by Rheumatoid Arthritis (RA), ulnar deviation is a deformity of the hand, where your fingers bend toward your pinky, while your wrist shifts toward the thumb side of your hand.
 Sometimes called ulnar drift, ulnar deviation is a progressive deformity that generally occurs over time.
 Read on to learn about the symptoms and treatment options for ulnar deviation.

 Triggered by inflammation of the large knuckles, ulnar deviation causes your fingers to bend towards the little finger side of your hand, while your wrist bones bend towards your thumb side.

 While there is no direct research that shows wearing hand splints or practicing joint protection will prevent or correct ulnar deviation, there is research showing that splints can improve your hand strength and function.
 Splinting has also been shown to help reduce morning stiffness and pain.

 If you have strongly deviated fingers, we suggest the Radial Hinged Ulnar Deviation Splint.
 Both of these splints are intended for use during the day.

-The Nightime Comforter Resting Splint is a night-time splint.
+The Comforter Splint is a night-time splint.
 Resting your wrist and fingers at night in the Comforter Splint can lessen the effects of morning stiffness and swelling.
 (For optimal hand function, it is recommended splinting your wrist both during the day and overnight.)

-3pp Oval-8 Finger Splints help to reduce stress on the joints on your fingers.
+Oval-8 Finger Splints help to reduce stress on the joints on your fingers.